PavanChauhan12/postify/README.md

-# 📬 Postify – A Minimalist MERN Social App
+# 📬 Postify – A Minimalist Social App

 **Postify** is a full-stack social wall app built using the **MERN stack** (MongoDB, Express, React, Node).
-It allows users to post, view, edit, and delete content in real-time with a beautiful minimalist UI — all without authentication.
+It allows users to post, view, edit, and delete content in real-time with a beautiful minimalist UI along side liking and commenting for better interaction.

 🔗 **Live Demo**: [postify-delta.vercel.app](https://postify-delta.vercel.app/)